 Cash \$ 54

 Accounts receivable, net 3,052

 Prepaid assets 546

 Property and equipment 200

 Deferred tax assets 2,523

-Goodwill 4 13,798
+Goodwill 43,798

-Intangible assets 4 17,200
+Intangible assets 47,200

-Accounts payable and accrued liabilities ((1,085)
+Accounts payable and accrued liabilities (1,085)

-Deferred revenue ((5,979)
+Deferred revenue (5,979)

-Net assets acquired 90,309
+Net assets acquired \$90,309

 The excess of purchase price over the fair values of net tangible and intangible assets has been recorded as goodwill.
 The fair values of tangible and identifiable intangible assets, deferred tax assets, deferred revenue, and other liabilities are based on management's estimates and assumptions.
 Included in the assets and liabilities assumed is an estimated indemnification asset of \$300,000 and a contingent liability of \$700,000, both of which are associated with tax liabilities.
 The contingent liability is measured based on management's estimate of a range of probable outcomes.
 The goodwill balance is primarily attributed to the assembled workforce, additional market opportunities from offering HLS's products, and expected synergies from integrating HLS with other products or other combined functional areas within the Company.
-During the three months ended March 31, 2016, the Company received notice of an indemnification claim from the former owners of HLS pursuant to the terms of the membership purchase agreement.
+During the three months ended March 31, 2016, the Company received notice of an indemnification claim from the former owners of HLS pursuant to the terms of the membership interest purchase agreement.
 The terms of such agreement require the Company to indemnify such owners for incremental taxes incurred as the result of the structure of the acquisition, which had favorable tax aspects to the Company.
-Although the amount of such claim has not been agreed to by the Company, the Company recorded a measurement period adjustment in relation to the claim that increased goodwill by approximately \$2.2 million during the three months ended March 31, 2016.
-This additional goodwill will be deductible for U.S. income tax purposes when any amounts underlying the indemnification claim are paid.
-Accordingly, this measurement period adjustment has no effect on current or prior period earnings.
+The Company recorded a measurement period adjustment in relation to the claim that increased goodwill by approximately \$2.2 million during the three months ended March 31, 2016.
+The additional goodwill is deductible for U.S. income tax purposes.
 The goodwill balance excluding such measurement period adjustment is also deductible for U.S. income tax purposes.
-The Company surpassed the one year measurement period as of the period ended March 31, 2016; therefore, in accordance with requisite accounting guidance, at such time that the amount of the indemnification claim is agreed to by the Company, the difference, if any, of the agreed to indemnification amount in comparison to the \$2.2 million measurement period adjustment noted above will be reflected in net income, thus impacting the Company's results of operations in the period of settlement.
+During the three months ended September 30, 2016, the Company agreed to settle this indemnification claim for approximately \$2.4 million in respect of such tax indemnification provision in the membership interest purchase agreement, a difference of approximately \$200,000 from the aforementioned \$2.2 million measurement period adjustment.
+The Company surpassed the one year measurement period as of the period ended March 31, 2016; accordingly, in accordance with requisite accounting guidance, the \$200,000 difference has been reflected as a charge against net income for the period ended September 30, 2016.
 The net tangible assets include deferred revenue, which was adjusted down from a book value at the acquisition date of \$15.0 million to an estimated fair value of \$6.0 million.
 The \$9.0 million write-down of deferred revenue will result in lower revenues than would have otherwise been recognized for such services.